To make sure we provide information you are interested in, when you're interested in it, if there are stretches of

 Have you spoken to a lender yet?
-If not, I'll be glad to recommend a couple of lenders who have done great jobs for many of my clients.
+If not, we'll be glad to recommend a couple of lenders who have done great jobs for many of our clients.

-Just let me know if you'd like me to put you in touch with someone to find out what your financing options are!
+Just let us know if you'd like us to put you in touch with someone to find out what your financing options are!